Just a quick note on the current

 Layden Chiropractic improved short-term stability measures.
 (1) Be certain additional studies like these

-are in progress, and one specifically studying how Cox® Technic Flexion Distraction alters
+are in progress, and one specifically studying how Cox® Technic Flexion Distraction affects

 these tests and eventually the balance and stability of back